 Der Struwwelpeter was written in 1845 by Heinrich Hoffmann.
 A German psychiatrist, Hoffmann wanted to buy a picture book for his son for Christmas in 1844, but was disappointed with everything he found (perhaps they were all about gentle little lambs or good children frolicking carefree in a field....)
 He went home and wrote and illustrated Der Struwwelpeter which has the subtitle: Lustige Geschichte und drollige Bilder, in English Funny Stories and Whimsical Pictures.
 Hmm...I guess the idea of "humor" was different in 1844 than it is now.

-t more about the history of Der Struwwelpeter as well as read a synopsis of each of the ten tales, you can visit the following link: 10 Gruesome Tales.
+To find out more about the history of Der Struwwelpeter as well as read a synopsis of each of the ten tales, you can visit the following link: 10 Gruesome Tales.
 Pretty interesting really.
 The book was extremely popular and even had an English version called Slovenly Peter, translated by none other than Mark Twain.

 I found a vintage copy a while back on ebay, but I don't think I'll be giving it to my girls.
 Then again, Mia is a very picky eater.
 Maybe if I tell her the Boogey Man is just around the corner and he will bite off her head unless she finishes her fish sticks her eating habits will improve.
 It could work, but she would probably have to spend a small fortune later on therapy...No, I think I'll stick with the stories about gentle little lambs and just still offer the book up for sale in Schaufenster!